meilisearch/strapi-plugin-meilisearch-v4/README.md

 })
 ```

-Note that if you use both method, the config file overwrites the credentials added through the plugin page.
+Note that if you use both methods, the config file overwrites the credentials added through the plugin page.

 ### 🚛 Add your content-types to Meilisearch <!-- omit in toc -->